Course Outline

 j) Fonts – which ones?

-k) Service navigation using a keyboard
+k) Service navigation using the keyboard

-l) Navigation in the service 4
+l) Navigation within the service 4

 m) Extended captions – how to prepare them